crossorigin="anonymous"> crossorigin="anonymous"> crossorigin="anonymous">

 Merger

-On February 4, 2013, the American equity fund Blackstone Group announced their buyout of the majority stake of both Trans Maldivian Airways and Maldivian Air Taxi, to form a new company with a combined fleet of 44 seaplanes, making it the largest seaplane fleet in the world by far.
+On February 4, 2013, the Blackstone Group, a leading American equity firm, announced the acquisition of a majority stake in both Trans Maldivian Airways and Maldivian Air Taxi.
+This merger resulted in the creation of a new entity with a combined fleet of 44 seaplanes, solidifying its position as the world's largest seaplane operator.

-The new company would retain the Trans Maldivian Airways brand name, with a new logo and livery integrating the colours of Maldivian Air Taxi.
+The newly formed company retained the Trans Maldivian Airways brand name, introducing a refreshed logo and livery that incorporated the colors of Maldivian Air Taxi, reflecting the merger of the two airlines.

 3873Trans-Maldivian-Airways_940x443.jpg